Bukayo Saka: Senior career

-On 4 September 2020, Saka made his debut for the England under-21 team during a 6–0 victory away to Kosovo.
+On 4 September 2020, Saka made his only appearance for the England under-21 team when starting a 6–0 victory away to Kosovo in 2021 UEFA European Under-21 Championship qualification.
 On 1 October, Saka was called up to the England senior squad for the first time, and made his international debut as one of the starters in a 3–0 victory over Wales.
 Having played four times for England, Saka is now tied to England internationally and can no longer represent Nigeria.

-On 1 June 2021, he was named in the 26-man squad for UEFA Euro 2020.
+Saka was named in the 26-man squad for UEFA Euro 2020.
 On 2 June, in a friendly against Austria, Saka scored his first senior international goal, the only goal in a 1–0 win.
 He started in England's third Euro 2020 group stage match on 22 June against the Czech Republic, and was named the man of the match.
 On 11 July, in the tournament final against Italy, Saka was brought on as a substitute for Kieran Trippier.
-Following full time and extra time, Saka was chosen to take the team's fifth penalty during the subsequent shoot-out, his first penalty kick at senior level.
+Following extra time, Saka was chosen to take the team's fifth penalty during the subsequent penalty shoot-out, which was his first penalty kick at senior level.
 Saka's effort was saved by goalkeeper Gianluigi Donnarumma and, as a result, Italy won the shoot-out and the tournament.
 Saka faced racist abuse online after missing the penalty.
-On 15 July, Saka said in an Instagram post that he "knew instantly the kind of hate" he was going to receive after his penalty was saved, adding: "... and that is a sad reality that your powerful platforms are not doing enough to stop these messages."
+On 15 July, Saka said that he "knew instantly the kind of hate" he was going to receive after his penalty was saved, adding: "... and that is a sad reality that your powerful platforms are not doing enough to stop these messages".